 We’ve seen customers reap significant benefits from leveraging Answer Bot, including Lending Club, an online marketplace that connects U.S. borrowers and investors.
 Lending Club’s Director of Payment Solutions, Andrew Jensen, noted “We really like Answer Bot.
 It’s easy to configure and does a great job measuring the number of tickets it deflects.
 Even better, customers don’t find Answer Bot intrusive to their borrower experience.”
 The team has seen valuable cost savings when Answer Bot handles a ticket, and already a 12 percent resolution rate, meaning these tickets don’t require an agent to get involved at all.
 “We’ve found that this has been a big lift.”

-For information about using Answer Bot, see our Answer Bot resources (add-on for Guide Professional and Enterprise).
+For information about using Answer Bot, see our Answer Bot resources.

 Providing the most relevant AI-powered knowledge right at an agent’s fingertips

 For those tickets when an agent does need to be involved, having the right knowledge is critical.
 For newer agents, this is especially crucial as each question that comes in is likely something new that they are still trying to learn.